kunitoki/LuaBridge3/Manual.md

 * Supports conversion to and from C style arrays of any supported type.
 * Transparent support of all signed and unsigned integer types up to `int64_t`.
 * Consistent numeric handling and conversions (signed, unsigned and floats) across all lua versions.
-* Automatic handling of enum types by communicating with lua through `std::underlying_type_t`.
+* Simplified registration of enum types via the `luabridge::Enum` stack wrapper.
 * Opt-out handling of safe stack space checks (automatically avoids exhausting lua stack space when pushing values!).

 LuaBridge is distributed as a a collection of header files.
 You simply add one line, `#include <LuaBridge/LuaBridge.h>` where you want to pass functions, classes, and variables back and forth between C++ and Lua.
 There are no additional source files, no compilation settings, and no Makefiles or IDE-specific project files.
 LuaBridge is easy to integrate.